mviegas/blog-posts/en/2021/02/messaging-concepts-system-threading-channels.md

 This post is the second one of a series about basic concepts within distributed architectures.

 1) Messaging: An introduction
-2) Messaging: Practical basic concepts with System.Threading.Channels
+2) Messaging: Point-to-point channels and Competing Consumers
 3) Messaging: Interaction Styles
 4) Messaging: Consistency and Resiliency Patterns

 The goal of this series is to provide new venturers on distributed systems world with basic concepts of messaging, the tradeoffs of this kind of resource and how to provide solutions for some of these tradeoffs in order to achieve the most important benefit of messaging: loose coupling and high scalability within a distributed architecture.

-In this post, we will showcase an abstraction of a messaging channel using the System.Threading.Channels library.
-If you are not familiar with it yet, I have [a post explaining the purpose and APIs in this library more in depth](https://mateuscviegas.net/2020/06/intro-system-threading-channels/).
+In this post, we will showcase more in depth the concept of **point-to-point channels** using the System.Threading.Channels library, as well as introduce a very common caveat within messaging architectures.
+If you are not familiar with the mentioned library yet, I have [a post explaining the purpose and APIs in this library more in depth](https://mateuscviegas.net/2020/06/intro-system-threading-channels/).

-## Delegating an incoming request to a background handler
+> Disclaimer: even-though these concepts are language-agnostic, the examples over this post will be showcased with C# and .NET 5.

+## Deffering requests, but why?

 The use case we are going to showcase here it is one pretty common within the messaging world: an web API receives an incoming request that needs to be processed in background in an asynchronous manner, in order to provide API clients a fast response time.
 In this scenario, these sort of web APIs would: